robomics/StripePy/docs/downloading_sample_datasets.rst

 Basic download operations
 -------------------------

-``stripepy download`` can be used to download a dataset by specifying its name.
+`stripepy_download_help` can be used to download a dataset by specifying its name.

 For example, to download the dataset named ``4DNFI9GMP2J8``: